jasujm/bridge/README.md

 If [LibTMCG](http://www.nongnu.org/libtmcg/) is found in the system, the card server is built in addition to the bridge application.
 When integrated with the bridge application, card server is responsible for executing the actual mental card game protocol.
-Small Python program can be used to test the card server intercation with peers.
+Small Python program used to test the card server is run as part of the ctest suite.

-    $ cd /the/build/directory
-    $ python ../python/test_card_server.py

 In order to use card server with bridge application, each peer must supply cs-cntl and cs-peer arguments when starting the backend application.
 The card